TorchQL/torchql/README.md

 ```

 Observe that we can directly instantiate a TorchQL table from the PyTorch MNIST train dataset.
-Now we write the query and run it on this dataset:
+Next, we write the query and execute it on this dataset:

 ```python
 q = Query('seven', base='train').filter(lambda img, label : label == 7)
 q(db).sample()
 ```

-The TorchQL `Query` object is instantiated with a name (here `seven`), and a base table over which operations can be
+The TorchQL `Query` object is instantiated with a name (here `seven`), and a base table over which operations
-specified (here `train`).
+can be specified (here `train`).
 We then specify a `filter` operation to only keep the records that have the label as 7.
 Each record contains an image and its label.